 The City Council's Planning, Land Use and Zoning (PLUZ) Committee will hold a public hearing to take comments on the proposed changes to land use and zoning regulations affecting property in the Ballard HUB Urban Village on August 3 at 6:00 p.m.
 The hearing will be in the meeting room at the Ballard Public Library (5614 22nd Ave NW).
 Visit Get Involved for more information about the public hearing.

-Over the past ten years, Ballard has seen significant changes from the “sleepy” neighborhood it once was.
-The area has become denser as it became attractive to younger people and to families with children.
+Over the past ten years, Ballard has seen significant changes.
+The area has become denser as it has attracted younger people and families with children.
 At the same time, the job market has changed, but job growth has not kept up with the population growth.
 The community has overwhelming appreciation for the ability to visit the great variety of shops and restaurants in a beautiful, walkable neighborhood.
 However, they are also concerned that a number of recent high-density projects being built in the area do not contribute to Ballard’s character.

-Our first product is an Existing Conditions Report that documents the area’s existing conditions and trends.
+The Existing Conditions Report documents the area’s existing conditions and trends.
 We have found that most of the changes are in the commercial and multifamily areas in the Ballard Urban Village.
 Additional changes can be expected when Sound Transit builds a planned light rail station.
-Therefore, we will focus our planning effort on the Ballard Urban Village and areas within a ten-minute walk of Sound Transit’s potential locations for a rail station.
-We will pay particular attention to mobility and access and to the character, form, and location of future development within the Urban Village.
+Therefore, we are focusing our planning effort on the Ballard Urban Village and areas within a ten-minute walk of Sound Transit’s potential locations for a rail station.
+We are paying particular attention to mobility and access and to the character, form, and location of future development within the Urban Village.
 We will also identify opportunities to make sure people have access to economic opportunity and the amenities for a healthy life.

-The end result of this effort will be an Urban Design Framework (UDF) that defines the urban design recommendations, including streetscape design, land use regulations, and design guidelines that will guide future development while ensuring Ballard’s people and places can thrive.
-The UDF document establishes the basis for resulting City legislation to amend the Land Use Code.
-The UDF will also include an assessment of each potential high-capacity transit station being considered in the Ballard Transit Expansion Study.
+Our UDF will define the urban design recommendations, including streetscape design, land use regulations, and design guidelines that will guide future development while ensuring Ballard’s people and places can thrive.